-The first step to creating and rolling out any type of process is to understand the "why."
+The first step to creating and rolling out any process or program is to understand the "why."
 Why are we doing this?
-Why is it important?
-Creating a coaching culture has many benefits and communicating those benefits will help fuel momentum by providing a purpose.
-We do not institute coaching to point out flaws or micromanage; rather, we institute a coaching model to bring out the absolute best, increase productivity and performance and collaborate with a vested interest in each and every associate’s success.
+Why does it matter?
+Why would an employee want to participate?
+Creating a coaching culture has many benefits, communicating those benefits to the individual will help fuel momentum by providing a purpose.
+We do not institute coaching to point out flaws or micromanage; rather, we establish a coaching model to bring out the absolute best in ourselves and each other which increases productivity and performance.
 Assemble a task force to dig deep and uncover how this coaching model will directly impact your company.
 Provide examples, both tangible and intangible.

-Of course your environment is physically safe — what I am referring to is creating a coaching environment free of retribution.
+Of course, your environment is physically safe — what I am referring to is creating a coaching environment free of retribution.
 It can be intimidating for employees to coach up to managers and leaders.
-Yet, this kind of feedback can be paramount in leadership learning and development.
-Consequently, it's crucial for clear guidelines to be put into place that prevents any kind of retaliation.
+Through coaching sessions, however, employees learn how to advocate for themselves.
+Women, especially those in male-dominated industries such as STEM, will find this feedback invaluable.
+Upward coaching is paramount to your leadership learning and development.
+Consequently, it's crucial to establish clear guidelines and make sure they are enforced to prevent any retaliation.

 It is important for the coachee to know that their efforts are not in vain and that they are positively contributing to the process.
-This can come in the form of something as official as following up on a previous coaching session during a future one-on-one session and discussing how the coaching was implemented.
+You can highlight their contribution in the form of something as official as following up during a future one-on-one and provide valuable recognition or feedback for improvements where needed.
 Or it can be as simple as sending a follow-up email, reiterating the feedback provided and thanking the individual for taking a vested interest in their future success, as well as the success of the company.
-This also helps encourage associates to keep providing feedback.
+Employee recognition helps encourage associates to keep providing feedback.

-This is an important piece to ensure the sustainability of a coaching culture that spans across all employees and levels.
+Anonymous surveys are essential to ensure the sustainability of a coaching culture that spans across all employees and levels.
 Frequently taking the pulse of the process is the best way to determine what is working and what needs to change.
-Doing so anonymously reduces limitations and increases accuracy because it allows all employees to freely provide feedback without concern of repercussions.
+Doing so anonymously reduces limitations and increases accuracy because it allows all employees to provide feedback without concern of repercussions freely.
 These results need to be raw and factual without any form of influence.
-In addition, the survey data should be analyzed and feedback should be provided to all associates in a timely manner to ensure future participation.
-This includes outlining a plan to remedy areas in need of improvement.
+Also, the survey data should be analyzed, and feedback should be provided to all associates promptly to ensure future participation.
+Survey feedback includes outlining a plan to remedy areas in need of improvement.

-Complete adoption and participation is not going to happen overnight.
+Complete adoption and participation are not going to happen overnight.
 After all, it requires change and trust building, which takes time.
-With that being said, the results are well worth the time and effort needed to effectively improve or institute a companywide business coaching program.
+With that being said, the results are well worth the time and effort needed to improve or institute a companywide business coaching program effectively.
 Increased productivity and performance, building strong leaders, retention and a strong growth-based culture are just a few of the benefits.
 Embrace a cross-company coaching philosophy because each and every employee deserves the opportunity to feel empowered to lead.

 Jaime Jones is a sourcing specialist at WilsonHCG.
 She has a bachelor’s degree in psychology from Southern New Hampshire University and is currently finishing her master’s in community and economic development.
 With a strong connection to the Navy, she has had the opportunity to experience life in many parts of the country, but Maine is where she calls home, with her energetic five-year-old daughter.
 She enjoys and is intrigued by the process of writing, setting out with a specific plan in mind and watching that plan change and develop into something completely unexpected and wonderful.